jmtyszka/bidskit/README.md

             └── sub-Ra0950_task-rest_acq-MB_run-02_events.tsv
 </pre>

-bidskit attempts to sort the Fieldmap data appropriately into magnitude and phase images.
+bidskit attempts to sort the fieldmap data appropriately into magnitude and phase images (for multi-echo GRE fieldmaps), or phase-encoding reversed pairs (for SE-EPI fieldmapping).
 The resulting dataset_description.json and functional event timing files (func/*_events.tsv) will need to be edited by the user, since the DICOM data contains no information about the design or purpose of the experiment.

 ## Bugs, Feature Requests and Comments
 Please use the GitHub Issues feature to raise issues with the bidskit repository (https://github.com/jmtyszka/bidskit/issues)